-The project team was basically consisted of 3 roles: business analyst, UI/UX designer (hereinafter called the “designer”), and developer.
-They were able to work closely from the start of the project.
-But they had not had the common goals and objectives.
-The business analyst just said “implement all things what I said”.
+The project team basically consisted of three roles: business analyst, UI/UX designer (hereinafter called the “designer”), and developer.
+The team members were able to work closely right from the start of the project.
+But they shared no common goals and objectives.
+The business analyst asked the developers to implement everything he requested.
 The designers proposed new designs without considering implementability.
 There had been little collaboration at first.

-Our stakeholders are slight complicated.
-A business analyst in our team and managers belong to both our company and customer’s one.
-So they also behave as stakeholders.
-It led to lots of challenges later.
+Our stakeholders are slightly difficult.
+The business analyst in our team and the managers belong to both our company and the customer’s one.
+So they also act as stakeholders.
+This led to a lot of challenges later.

 Most of the team members were young and immature.
 The average age of the team members was under 30.
 Particularly, the average age of the Android developers was around 25.
-They had not had adequate skills and knowledge of architecture, languages, and domain to solve problems by themselves.
+They had no adequate skills and knowledge about architecture, languages, or the domain in order to solve the problems by themselves.

-The duration of the project was 6 months.
-Most of the team members did not have any experiences of a “big project” (over half of a year with over 10 members) like this.
-They had not been able to handle the project by themselves at that time.
+The duration of the project was six months.
+Most of the team members did not have any experience with a “big” project (over half of a year with more than ten members).
+They were not able to handle such a project by themselves at that time.

 The team was divided into two locations.
-One location (where I were) built Android application.
-Another location built iPhone application.
-The members who belong to the latter location tended to be proud and high-pressure because the latter one is the origin of the organization.
-The iPhone team members always said that “we are correct” and “you are wrong” without any material proof.
-There were a lot of miscommunications and distrusts between them.
+One location (where I resided) built the Android application.
+Another location built the iOS application.
+The team members who belonged to the latter location tended to be proud and highly motivated because this location is the origin of the organization.
+The iOS team members always thought of them as being correct and of the others as being wrong without any proof.
+There was a lot of miscommunication and mistrust between the two locations.

-Therefore we had to work as a united body without delay.
+Yet, we had to work as one united team without delaying the delivery.

 The approach

-To overcome these conditions and challenges, I decided to implement the automation and technical practices step by step through the following steps
+To overcome these conditions and challenges, I decided to implement the automation and technical practices step by step using the following approach:

 CI/CD

-At first I focused on implementing CI/CD in terms of streamlining our work and starting collaboration with each other.
-I used the CI/CD to make the release operation easier then and to support test automation later.
-I also aimed to use the working software as a measure to create shared understanding among the all team members and stakeholders from the beginning of the project.
+At first we focused on implementing CI/CD in terms of streamlining the work and starting to collaborate closer with each other.
+We used the CI/CD in order to make releasing easier and to support test automation.
+We also aimed for the usage of working software as a measure for creating a shared understanding among all team members and stakeholders right from the beginning of the project.

 TDD

-After implementing CI/CD, I selected TDD for leveraging test automation and learning.
-At that time, team members and I did not have enough knowledge to implement Android application.
-I thought that TDD would help us drive learning how to develop the Android application.
-However, there were many troubles and barriers adapting TDD for Android.
+After implementing CI/CD, we used TDD for leveraging test automation and learning.
+At that time, we did not have enough knowledge for implementing the Android application.
+We hoped TDD would help us drive the learning for the development of the Android application.
+However, we faced many troubles and barriers while adapting TDD for Android.

 BDD

-We were able to decrease work hours and operation mistakes by CI/CD and TDD.
-We got skills to develop required software gradually collaborated with members and stakeholders.
-By contrast, our project had started becoming chaotic.
-Because change requests from business analyst and designers were increased without considering deeply.
-These requests increased usecase-level bugs more.
-We had needed the discipline to restrain change requests, the domain knowledge to develop software more properly, and the measure to make usecase-level tests easier.
-Therefore I adapted BDD to solve these challenges simultaneously in a hurry.
+We were able to decrease the work hours and operational errors with CI/CD and TDD.
+We developed the skills to implement the required software by improving the collaboration between team members and stakeholders.
+Yet on the other hand, the project started becoming chaotic.
+Because the business analyst and designers asked for more and more change requests without deep consideration.
+These requests increased the bugs on the use-case-level.
+We were in the need of a high discipline for restraining change requests, improving the domain knowledge in order to develop the software better, and for making the measurement of use-case tests easier.
+Therefore we adapted BDD quickly, in order to solve all of these challenges at once.